ChickenTenders2/FoodLink/README.md

 - Admin system ---> Full customer support with a reporting system that can help to swiftly fix any error in item information.
 Items and recipes can be edited using the admin account as an efficient alternative to manual database querying.

-To access the website, either run the project locally (not secure) following the steps below or access the website securely at*:
+To access the website, either run the project locally (not secure) following the steps below or access the website securely at:

 https://foodlink-foodlink.apps.containers.cs.cf.ac.uk/